oracle-livelabs/database/timesten/cache-introduction/07-prepare-cache/prepare-cache.md

 Connection successful: DSN=sampledb;UID=oracle;DataStore=/tt/db/sampledb;DatabaseCharacterSet=AL32UTF8;ConnectionCharacterSet=AL32UTF8;LogFileSize=256;LogBufMB=256;PermSize=1024;TempSize=256;OracleNetServiceName=ORCLPDB1;
 (Default setting AutoCommit=1)
 ```

-2. Set the Oracle cache administrator username and password:
+2. Create a cache administrator username and password in TimesTen and grant the necessary privileges to manage cache groups:

 ```
 <copy>
-call ttCacheUidPwdSet('ttcacheadm','ttcacheadm');
+CREATE USER ttcacheadm IDENTIFIED BY ttcacheadm;
 </copy>
 ```
-The credentials are stored, encrypted, in the TimesTen database.

-3. Start the TimesTen cache agent for the cache database:

 ```
 <copy>
-call ttCacheStart;
+GRANT CREATE SESSION, CACHE_MANAGER, CREATE ANY TABLE, CREATE ANY INDEX, ALTER ANY TABLE TO ttcacheadm;
+GRANT SELECT ON oe.promotions TO ttcacheadm;
+GRANT SELECT ON oe.product_information TO ttcacheadm;
+GRANT SELECT ON oe.customers TO ttcacheadm;
+GRANT SELECT ON oe.orders TO ttcacheadm;
+GRANT SELECT ON oe.order_items TO ttcacheadm;
+GRANT SELECT ON oe.inventories TO ttcacheadm;
+GRANT SELECT ON oe.product_descriptions TO ttcacheadm;
+GRANT SELECT ON appuser.vpn_users TO ttcacheadm;
 </copy>
 ```
+The password for the cache admin user for TimesTen can be different than the one in Oracle.
+For simplicity, the same password is used for this user in TimesTen and Oracle.

-4. Create the application users for the **OE** and **APPUSER** schemas and grant them some necessary privileges:
+3. Create the application users for the **OE** and **APPUSER** schemas and grant them some necessary privileges:

 ```
 <copy>